A Better Test of Choice Overload: An Application to Experimental Data

-The collection of choice sets used in the experiment consisted of the grand set (12 alternatives plus the default), and all 1 and 2 alternative subsets (along with the default), for a total of 78 smaller choice sets.
-Based on the prior literature, we initially believed that 3 item sets are unlikely to trigger choice overload, while 13 item sets are likely to do so, if such an effect is present.
+The collection of choice sets consisted of the grand set and all subsets containing 1 or 2 alternatives along with the default, for a total of 78 smaller choice sets.
+Based on the prior literature, we initially believed that 3-item sets are unlikely to trigger choice overload, while 13-item sets are likely to do so if such an effect is present to begin with.
 Each subject was presented with 9 randomly selected small sets and the grand set, with the order of choice questions and the order of non-default options in each choice question randomized.
 One question was randomly selected for payment.
 Subjects in addition received a \$1 participation fee.
-A complete list of the choice alternatives and choice sets can be seen in Appendix A.2.\footnote{The experiment was approved by the Institutional Review Boards of Columbia and Cornell Universities}
+A complete list of choice alternatives and choice sets is in Supplementary Appendix \ref{app:choice}.\footnote{The experiment was approved by the Institutional Review Boards of Columbia and Cornell Universities.}

+we note that this is a situation in which we would anticipate item heterogeneity to outweigh preference heterogeneity -- assuming people like more money to less, there should not be any preference heterogeneity.
+This means that, as per our discussion in Section \ref{sec:analysis}, we would expect the Min bound to perform well relative to the RUM bound.

-\textbf{Subject Recruitment.} The experiment was run on Amazon's Mechanical Turk (MT) platform, a digital marketplace for work.
-This platform was chosen to make it easy to get data from a large number of subjects, each of whom needed to answer only a limited number of questions. ``Requesters" post Human Intelligence Tasks, or ``HITs," which are usually simple, repetitive jobs that typically pay small sums for each completed task.
+\textbf{Subject Recruitment.} The experiment was run on Amazon's Mechanical Turk (MT) platform.
+This platform was chosen to easily collect data from a large number of subjects, each answering a small number of questions. ``Requesters'' post Human Intelligence Tasks (``HITs") -- usually simple jobs that pay small sums for each completed task.
 Workers on MT view descriptions of the HITs, decide which to accept, and complete those HITs over the internet.
-In our case, subjects who accepted the HIT followed a link to an external webpage, where they completed the experiment.
-Upon completion they were given a randomly generated code, which was used to pay them the appropriate amount given their choices in the experiment.

-Instead of posting HITs and recruiting subjects directly on MTurk, we used an online platform called CloudResearch.
-CloudResearch posts our experiment as a HIT on MTurk and recruits the subjects.
-All subjects recruited through CloudResearch's platform are first screened through CloudResearch's Sentry data validation system.
-Sentry is a short (1 minute) pre-experiment survey meant to ensure subjects are attentive, engaged, and ready to participate in the experiment.
-People who fail Sentry are routed away from the experiment.
-These pre-study validation surveys have been shown to be effective in increasing data quality \citep{chandler2019online, litman2020conducting}.
+In order to improve subject attentiveness and reduce the probability of responses from bots, we prescreened subjects using the platform CloudResearch.
+This has been shown to be effective in increasing data quality \citep{chandler2019online, litman2020conducting}.